michaelgrohs/process-level-prediction/README.md

 ## In-Depth Results

 In ```/results```, we provide additional files that supplement the findings from the paper:
 1. **results_auto.xlsx**: This file contains all the results, including additional metrics (MAE, MSE, RMSE) for all our experiements.
 It also contains results for the other applied truncation strategies (peak and magnitude).
+Also, please note that there are results from additional approaches such as N-Hits in these files, which are not discussed in detail in the paper.
 2. **inter_case_summary_comparison.csv**: The results from investigating whether inter-case features improve GLSTM or PT_RT.
 3. **robustness_by_dataset.xlsx**: We here report the average MAE ± standard deviation across three random seeds for all the models, indicating their robustness to random weight initialization.
 This is the extended version of the tables referenced in ```appendix.pdf```.